Tensorized orbitals for computational chemistry: Tensorized orbitals

-{\it Algorithms for the computation of $S_{ij}$, $H_{ij}$ and $V_{ijkl}$}.
 The crucial property of tensorized orbitals is the ability to compute the interaction matrix elements needed for subsequent many-body calculations at an exponentially reduced $O(n)$ cost.
 The simplest one is $S_{ij}$.
 Indeed, in the framework of MPS, $S_{ij}=V_0 \sum_{\vec r}\Phi^i_{\vec r}\Phi^j_{\vec r}$ is simply the scalar product between two MPS.
 Here $V_0\equiv b^3/2^{3n}$ is the elementary grid cell volume.
 The algorithm for contracting this tensor network belongs to the standard toolbox of MPS \cite{schollwoeck2010} and has a mild complexity $\sim n \chi^3$.